cdklabs/cdk-proserve-lib/API.md

 The minimum amount of Keycloak tasks that should be active at any given time.

+If not specified in conjunction with `minimum`, autoscaling is not enabled

 ---

 ##### `minimum`<sup>Optional</sup> <a name="minimum" id="@cdklabs/cdk-proserve-lib.patterns.KeycloakService.ClusterScalingConfiguration.property.minimum"></a>